4.24.23 Operational Procedures and Responsibilities for Form 637 Excise Tax Registrations and Secure Airport Terminals (SATs)

 Program Scope and Objectives

-1. Purpose - This section explains the operational roles, responsibilities and procedures relating to Form 637, Application for Registration (For Certain Excise Tax Activities), (Form 637), as well as procedures pertaining to Secure Airport Terminal (SAT) Designation.
+1. Purpose - This section explains the operational roles, responsibilities and procedures relating to Form 637, Application for Registration (For Certain Excise Tax Activities), as well as procedures pertaining to Secure Airport Terminal (SAT) Designation.

 3. Policy Owner - Director, Examination - Specialty Policy is responsible for the administration, procedures and updates related to processing Form 637 applications, SAT Designation requests and follow-up compliance reviews.